needle-tools/needle-engine-support/documentation/scripting.md

 ---
 ## Creating a new component
-Scripts are written in typescript.
-The simplest way to create a new component for your threejs project is to add a ``.ts`` file inside ``src/scripts/``.
-You can have one or many components inside one file.
-Files inside ``src/scripts/`` and subdirectories are automatically scanned for component classes and registered (see ``src/generated/``) when the threejs project is build in Unity.

-• ***Note**: While adding scripts directly inside your project works **we recommend creating a npmdef file** inside Unity for a better development experience and code-reusablility.
-Please see the chapter [here](./project_structure.md#npm-definition-files) for more information.*
+Scripts are written in TypeScript (recommended) or JavaScript.
+There's two ways to add custom scripts to your project:

+- Simply add a `.ts` or `.jss` file inside `src/scripts/` in your generated project directory.
+  Generated C# components are placed under `Assets/Needle/GeneratedComponents`.

+- Organize your code into NPM Definition Files.
+These help you to modularize and re-use code between projects.
+  Generated C# components are placed in a `.codegen` folder next to the NpmDef.
+  You can create NpmDef files via `Create > Needle > NpmDef` and then add TypeScript files by right-clicking an NpmDef file and selecting `Create > Needle Engine > TypeScript`.
+Please see [this chapter](./project_structure.md#npm-definition-files) for more information.

+In both approaches, source directories are watched for changes and C# components are regenerated whenever a change is detected.
+Changes to the source files also result in a hot reload of the running website – you don't have to wait for Unity to recompile the C# components.
+This makes iterating on code pretty much instant.

+> **Tip**: You can have multiple components inside one file.

-#### Example
+### Example Workflow

+- **Create a component that rotates an object**
-To create a simple rotation component create ``src/scripts/Rotate.ts`` and add the following code:
+  Create ``src/scripts/Rotate.ts`` and add the following code:
 ```ts
 import { Behaviour } from "needle.tiny.engine/engine-components/Component";